India Toolkit: Advocacy

 Monitoring of data usage for program management should be based on the following indicators:

-- Percentage of facilities / service delivery points (public and private) reporting on FP indicators in the HMIS
+- Percentage of facilities/ service delivery points (public and private) reporting on FP indicators in HMIS

 - Number and percentage of FP acceptors, by method, by facility (public and private)